 Ocotillo – perfect for a date night or nicer dinner with friends, try to get a reservation outside to dine under the market lights and whimsical trees!
 Their eggplant meatballs are shockingly delicious.

-Steak 44 – we think this is the best steakhouse in the Valley.
+Steak 44 – we think this is the best steakhouse in the Valley, but certainly special occasion pricing.
 Love the ambience as it mixes classic white-tablecloth steakhouse with modern vibes.
 Would recommend sitting at a table near the bar if possible.

 Pyro – one of our favorite new spots we have tried in Phoenix!
 A must try.
 The food makes my mouth water just thinking about it and the drinks were just as good!